systematic-magic/AgingPubMed/research_papers_html.rst

 ------------
 ..
 Note::

 	Skip checking copyright statement (with the exception of year and author surname) in HTML until further notice.
-Still check PDF.
+Still check PDF in full.

 10.1.
 Check that copyright section has a title “Copyright:” (:ref:`title case<title_case>`).